-Table 4.40 summarizes the assigned and counted travel both on the basis of volume and vehicle miles of travel (VMT) by aggregated road type.
+Table 4.39 summarizes the assigned and counted travel both on the basis of volume by aggregated road type.
 These results reflect links with counts only.
 The detailed road types used in designation of links for purposes of link capacity have been collapsed to five categories of road type.

-Table 4.41 summarizes the assigned and counted travel by area type on the basis of both volume and VMT.
+Table 4.41 summarizes the assigned and counted travel volumes by area type.

-Table 4.42 summarizes the counted and assigned volumes and VMT among the eight counties that make up the H-GAC modeling region.
+Table 4.42 summarizes the counted and assigned volumes among the eight counties that make up the H-GAC modeling region.